 Keep Reading →

-Kulmiye1 and Somaliland sovereignty During their term in government, ex-Kulmiye member Hirsi Ali xaaji and his gang (Kulmiye1) have paused the quest for Somaliland recognition.
-This has been confirmed by an insider and a Somaliland international friend.
-President Bihi has reversed 7 years of self-isolation and asserted Somaliland sovereignty through the establishment of new diplomatic relations…
+Kulmiye1 and Somaliland Sovereignty During their time in government, former Kulmiye member Hirsi Ali Xaaji and his group, known as Kulmiye1, temporarily stopped pursuing international recognition for Somaliland.
+This has been confirmed by an insider and a close ally of Somaliland on the international stage.
+President Bihi, however, has ended seven years of self-imposed isolation and reaffirmed…

 Keep Reading →